 - Contributor to positive team dynamics

-- Management their time and schedule
+- Management of their time and schedule

 - Communicates clearly and transparently

-- Flexibility and open-minded
+- Flexibility and an open-mind

 STARTING SALARY PARAMETERS:

-- Depending on qualifications.
+Starting at $40,000 and depending qualifications or experience.
 NIRPC has a competitive benefits package, including health insurance, participation in Indiana Public Employees Retirement Fund, twelve paid holidays and a flexible work schedule.

 APPLICATION & TIMEFRAME:

-- To be considered for this position, please submit all requested files to:
+To be considered for this position, please submit all requested files to: